slimyburp-gamedrix/Echoland/README.md

 ### 2. Configure Hosts File

 #### If you have the Steam version:
-"yourserverip" app.anyland.com
+yourserverip app.anyland.com
-"yourserverip" d6ccx151yatz6.cloudfront.net
+yourserverip d6ccx151yatz6.cloudfront.net
-"yourserverip" d26e4xubm8adxu.cloudfront.net
+yourserverip d26e4xubm8adxu.cloudfront.net
-#"yourserverip" steamuserimages-a.akamaihd.net
+# yourserverip steamuserimages-a.akamaihd.net

 You won’t need the last line if you already have access to Steam artwork.
 Use `127.0.0.1` if the server is on your local machine.
 Otherwise, use the IP of the machine hosting the server.

 #### If you’re using the non-Steam client:
-"yourserverip" app.anyland.com
+yourserverip app.anyland.com
-"yourserverip" d6ccx151yatz6.cloudfront.net
+yourserverip d6ccx151yatz6.cloudfront.net
-"yourserverip" d26e4xubm8adxu.cloudfront.net
+yourserverip d26e4xubm8adxu.cloudfront.net
-"yourserverip" steamuserimages-a.akamaihd.net
+yourserverip steamuserimages-a.akamaihd.net

 Download the client: